DataScienceSpecialization/courses/06_StatisticalInference/03_ConditionalProbability/index.md

 ## Example

 - A study comparing the efficacy of HIV tests, reports on an experiment which concluded that HIV antibody tests have a sensitivity of 99.7% and a specificity of 98.5%
 - Suppose that a subject, from a population with a .1% prevalence of HIV, receives a positive test result.
-What is the probability that this subject has HIV?
+What is the positive predictive value?
 - Mathematically, we want $P(D ~|~ +)$ given the sensitivity, $P(+ ~|~ D) = .997$, the specificity, $P(- ~|~ D^c) =.985$, and the prevalence $P(D) = .001$

 ---